 The operation of the dyslexic brain

-They think in a different way.
+Dyslexics think in a different way.
 The majority of people think mainly with their brain’s left hemisphere, whereas dyslexics think predominantly with their right hemisphere.
 This leads to a different kind of thinking and learning style that we call conceptual thinking.
-This perspective is founded in the theories about picture thinking and we developed it through years of coaching adults with dyslexia.
-There is growing interest in this perspective worldwide and it has been confirmed by various American research studies.
+This perspective is founded in the theories about picture thinking and neurodiversity and we developed it through the years of coaching adults with dyslexia.
+There is growing interest in this perspective worldwide and it has been confirmed by various American and British research studies.

 Thinking predominantly with the right hemisphere